openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

 +---------------------------------+--+-------------------------------+

-This form of import is recommended because it simplifies the reading and understanding of the source code, when all exported entites are prefixed with the name of the imported compilation unit.
+This form of import is recommended because it simplifies the reading and understanding of the source code, when all exported entities are prefixed with the name of the imported compilation unit.

 .. index::